WetHat/MarkdownToHtml/markdown/2.3.1/ConvertTo-PageHeadingNavigation.md

 A string of numbers denoting the levels of the headings to add to the navigation bar.
 By default the headings at level 1,2 and 3 are added to the Navigation bar.
 If headings should not be automatically added to the navigation bar, use the empty string `''` for this parameter.
+If omitted, the default configuration defined by option "capture_page_headings" in `Build.json` is used.

+---

 Parameter Property         | Value
 --------------------------:|:----------